+* If Event Handling is supported in any way by the client.

 Recording Search – Media Search

 Start a search session, looking for recordings in the scope that matches the search filter defined in the request.

 Get the results from a recording search session previously initiated by a recording search.
 Response shall not include results already returned in previous requests for the same session.